 The Mobile Intel Pentium III Processor-M does not support catastrophic thermal protection or the THERMTRIP# signal.
 An external thermal sensor must be used to protect the processor and the system against excessive temperatures.
-If the external thermal sensor detects a processor junction temperature of 101° C (maximum), both the V{CC} and V{CCT} supplies to the processor must be reduced to at least 50% of the nominal values within 500 ms and recommended to be turned off completely within 1s to prevent damage to the processor.
+If the external thermal sensor detects a processor junction temperature of 101° C (maximum), both the V{CC} and V{CCT} supplies to the processor must be reduced to at least 50% of the nominal values within 500 ms, and Intel recommends turning them off completely within 1 second to prevent damage to the processor.
 Processor temperature must be monitored in all states including low power states.